lirrensi/autovibe-goes-brr/readme.md

 ## Model selection

 -   I use Open Router for all, so you gotta check that out too.
--   You can get free google key or use whatever free ones they have not rate limited at the moment.
+-   You can get free google key or use whatever free stuff they have not rate limited at the moment.
--   Check that provider has Structured outputs - its an absolute must
+-   Check that provider has `Structured outputs` - its an absolute must or not works
--   Default uses `google/gemini-2.5` and its good enough - check vibe_scripts for examples
+-   Default uses `google/gemini-2.5` and its good enough - check `vibe_scripts` for examples

 ## Usage Examples (The Good Stuff) 🎮